playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 * [Basics for Java](http://doc.akka.io/docs/akka/2.4.2-RC2/java/stream/stream-flows-and-basics.html)
 * [Basics for Scala](http://doc.akka.io/docs/akka/2.4.2-RC2/scala/stream/stream-flows-and-basics.html)

 You don't need to convert your whole application in one go.
-Parts of your application can keep using iteratees while other parts use
+Parts of your application can keep using iteratees while other parts use Akka streams.
+Akka streams provides a [reactive streams](http://reactivestreams.org) implementation, and Play's iteratees library also provides a reactive streams implementation, consequently, Play's iteratees can easily be wrapped in Akka streams and vice versa.

-**TODO: Explain how to change iteratees to streams.
-Explain the deprecation/removal plan for iteratees.
-Do we need separate sections for result streaming and HttpEntities, body parsers and Accumulators, WS and WebSockets?**

 #### Migrating byte arrays (`byte[]`/`Array[Byte]`) to `ByteString`s

-Refer to the [Java](http://doc.akka.io/japi/akka/2.4.2-RC2/index.html) and [Scala](http://doc.akka.io/api/akka/2.4.2-RC2/index.html#akka.util.ByteString) API documentation for `ByteString`.
+Refer to the [Java](http://doc.akka.io/japi/akka/2.4.2-RC2/index.html) and [Scala](http://doc.akka.io/api/akka/2.4.2-RC2/akka/util/ByteString.html) API documentation for `ByteString`.

 Examples: